Usage

 V, k, residual = value_iteration(problem)

-For less memory usage, it is recommended to use Sparse matrices and Int32 indices.
+For less memory usage, it is recommended to use Sparse matrices and/or Orthogonal models.

 Sparse matrices